yaroslav2k/spbu-anticheat-project/README.md

 ### Runtime configuration

 1. Run `docker compose up -d`.
-Wait a few seconds and make sure all is working as expected via `docker compose ps -a`.
+Wait few seconds and make sure all is working as expected via `docker compose ps -a`.

 2. (hopefully I'l make this step at least semi-automatic)